hzoo/greenroom/roadmap.md

   - we're mocking what it looks like to have recipient + agent -- normally that would be separate like in a phone call, and what the web ui is here is the driver's UI.
 But the purpose of having the transcript UI in there is to mock the "voice logs"

+## TODO:
+[ ] arrange only the future nodes past the timeline playhead, not past nodes [ ] examine why x and y are being distributed even before the playhead, they should only be distributed after the playhead

 set of ui updates for the chatbot:
 [ ] update context view so that it's not a chat but rather shows the list of the past user's prompts [ ] below it should be the ai's last response
 [ ] and to the right should be the actual chat message history between the user and the ai

+- prompting improvements - don't
+- check the timestamp issus in the context
+- check mic permissions on page load
+- driver chanigng whiteboaard should very clearly show the
+  - the mood words should be really jarring like a bipolar agent -- "blunt" etc (the point is that the agent might not do what you want, but it's not all, or nothing)
+  - to show that behavior is very steerable -- for new people to ai
+- demo script using the devpost text as seed and guide claude to do the most compelling things

 Later: